Nikon D3X vs D810

 It is notable that the D810 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D3X does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D3X and the D810 have been discontinued, but can regularly be found used on eBay.
+Both the D3X and the D810 have been discontinued, but can regularly be found used on ebay.
 The D810 was replaced by the Nikon D850, while the D3X does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D3X and D810 can be found, respectively, in the Nikon D3X Manual (free pdf) or the online Nikon D810 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D3X and the Nikon D810?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.